Bitsteward/bitsteward/README.md

-Notice: the development has paused while I am in school, the project has not been abandonned.
+Notice: the development has paused while I am in school, the project has not been abandonned -- *yet*.
+All contributions are welcome!

 # Bitsteward
 ## If you want to try out Bitsteward, it is highly recommended that you use a vault with data that you do not mind being considered leaked.
 The current implementation is *not* secure, and any program could potentially see all your vault items.
 (The screenshots are from a Bitwarden vault created specifically for the development of this application)